 Food on Foot

 A few hours of checking out Steamboat on your bike will surely leave you ready for a cocktail and something to eat.
 The local grub in Steamboat Springs is diverse, delicious, and available at every corner.
-With only a short weekend ahead, one of the best ways to experience a plethora of restaurants is a Steamboat Springs Food Tour.
-With the option of multiple tours, this is a great way to try out the fantastic food, meet new friends, and experience the hidden gems of Steamboat’s culinary hub.
+Many downtown restaurants can be accessed by bike or on foot right off the Core Trail, and ample bike parking is available throughout downtown.

 Shuttle to Soak

 With your belly full and your daily dose of exercise complete, a luxurious soak in the Hot Springs is a must.
-Head back to your condo or hotel to grab your swimsuit and contact one of two shuttle companies.
-These shuttles will provide door-to-door services, allowing you to relax and enjoy the scenic trip up to the secluded Hot Springs.
-Strawberry Park Hot Springs has an array of pools and baths, perfect for relaxing your muscles after a day of pedaling and strolling.
-Both Sweet Pea Tours and Hot Springs Shuttle will provide a courteous, comfortable Steamboat experience.
-If you’d like to stay closer to town, The Old Town Hot Springs provide an equally satisfying experience with not only a comfortable setup for you but entertainment for your little ones.
+Old Town Hot Springs provides asatisfying experience with not only a comfortable setup for you but entertainment for your little ones.
 Old Town Hot Springs is accessible by a hotel shuttle or is located just a couple of steps from the free town bus stop.

 Old Town Hot Springs is ideal for families in the summer